welcomeenjoy75-hue/FairCoin/charter-en.md

 Three Pillars

 1. Labor Creates Value — FairCoin can only be obtained through real work or legitimate services.
 No pre-sales, no airdrops, no mining.

+"Any activity that creates real value for the community, whether physical or intellectual in form, may be recognized as a labor contribution.
+The valuation of labor shall be determined by the community through voting, based on the fair market price of comparable services in the local market.

+The community does not presuppose that any form of labor is "superior" to another.
+Intellectual labor and physical labor are entirely equal in governance voting, but in market exchange, their respective values are determined by the local market."
 2. Personhood Determines Power — Community governance follows "One Person, One Vote."
 Economic capacity and political power are permanently separated.
 3. Credit Supports Circulation — Rights come with obligations.
 Holding coins means a commitment to redeem.
 Those who refuse to redeem are naturally constrained by the system.